City of Charleston proclaims Mesothelioma Awareness Day for 9th year

-Mesothelioma is an aggressive form of cancer targeting the lining of the lungs, chest wall and abdomen, and is caused by exposure to asbestos.
-Mesothelioma victims are often diagnosed years, or even decades, after they were originally exposed.
+Mesothelioma is an aggressive cancer found in the lining of the lungs, chest wall and abdomen.
+Asbestos exposure causes it.
+Victims are often diagnosed years, or even decades, after they were originally exposed.
 The disease can develop after even a brief exposure to asbestos.

-Despite known dangers associated with asbestos, an outright ban is not in place in the U.S. and the toxic mineral continues to be incorporated into products and imported to this day.
+Despite known dangers associated with asbestos, an outright ban is not in place in the U.S. and the toxic mineral continues to be incorporated into products and imported.
 As a result, countless lives remain at risk.
 The extensive list of victims includes:

 - Power and chemical plant workers

-- Construction and other industries where asbestos was used, such as pipe fitting and insulation
+- Construction workers and those in other industries where asbestos was used, such as pipe fitting and insulation

 - The courageous firefighters, police officers, and rescue workers who inhaled toxic and polluted air from Ground Zero on 9/11/01